 Section 12.
 Permanent Supervisors who have one or more years of service since their last date of hire may anticipate annual leave to which they become entitled during the then current calendar year unless the Employer has reason to believe that the Supervisor has been abusing the leave privilege.
 Permanent Supervisors with less than one year of service since their last date of hire may not anticipate annual leave.
-Effective with the beginning of the 2020 leave calendar year, permanent supervisors with less than one year of service, may at the Employer's discretion, anticipate up to one day (8.0 hours) of annual leave before it is earned.
+Permanent supervisors with less than one year of service, may at the Employer's discretion, anticipate up to one day (8.0 hours) of annual leave before it is earned.
 A Supervisor who is permitted to anticipate such leave and who subsequently terminates employment shall reimburse the Employer for leave used but not earned.